Writing UX Research Reports and Presentations

 Research workshops are group exercises designed to make the information more “sticky” or memorable for stakeholders.
 By sharing an overview of your key findings and then leading a workshop—for example, a group brainstorming session or card sorting activity based on the study’s findings—you can collect feedback from stakeholders and keep them engaged throughout the presentation.

-As Lucy Denton, Product Design Lead at Dovetail, says in an episode of our Awkward Silences podcast, workshops can also be an effective choice when you aren’t sure what next steps to take based on the insights:
+As Product Designer Lucy Denton says in an episode of our Awkward Silences podcast, workshops can also be an effective choice when you aren’t sure what next steps to take based on the insights:

 “I think some of us had some gut feels around which ideas made sense for us to investigate further.
 But we couldn't really articulate that….
 So we decided to pause on the ideas and get a few of us in a room and run a product strategy workshop.
 And in that session, we looked at competitors in the market and thought about our current product and where we wanted to grow.
 And we didn't really come up with anything new in that workshop, but it was a useful exercise to sit down and all get on the same page and document that and play it back to the team so that we were all aligned.